All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What sets Ipamorelin apart from earlier GH secretagogues is its selectivity.
 It produces a clean pulse of growth hormone without meaningfully raising cortisol, prolactin, or aldosterone.
 This makes it one of the best-tolerated peptides in its class and suitable for extended use under physician supervision.

-The growth hormone released by Ipamorelin supports a wide range of metabolic functions, including fat burning, muscle protein synthesis, collagen production, cellular repair, and deep sleep quality.
+The growth hormone released by Ipamorelin supports many metabolic functions, including fat burning, muscle protein synthesis, collagen production, cellular repair, and deep sleep quality.

 GLP-1 receptor agonists are a class of medications that mimic the action of glucagon-like peptide-1, a natural incretin hormone produced in the gut after eating.
 GLP-1 signals the brain to reduce appetite, slows gastric emptying to promote fullness, and helps regulate blood sugar through improved insulin release .